Debt & food security in complex settings: exploring pathways for protracted crisis solutions

 Debt is a critical yet often overlooked factor in shaping food security across complex settings.
 As countries grappling with protracted crises seek long-term solutions, coordinated financial strategies must be at the forefront of global discussions.

-The governments of DRC, Somalia, Yemen, Haiti, alongside the g7+, the Zero Hunger Coalition and the HDP Nexus Coalition are co-hosting a side event during the UNFSS+4 Stocktaking Moment in Addis Ababa, Debt & food security in complex settings: exploring pathways for protracted crisis solutions.
+The governments of DRC, Somalia, Yemen, Haiti, alongside the g7+, the Zero Hunger Coalition and the HDP Nexus Coalition co-hosted a side event during the UNFSS+4 Stocktaking Moment in Addis Ababa, Debt & food security in complex settings: exploring pathways for protracted crisis solutions.

-This side event, on Monday, 28 July, from 13:00 to 14:15 EAT, will bring together policymakers, financial institutions, and humanitarian actors to explore the intersection between debt and food systems resilience.
-Participants will discuss how countries affected by food crises can align their positions ahead of the upcoming CFS deliberations on protracted crises, to help ensure a strong collective voice in shaping global food security policies.
+This side event, which took place on Monday, 28 July, from 13:00 to 14:15 EAT, brought together policymakers, financial institutions, and humanitarian actors to explore the intersection between debt and food systems resilience.
+Participants discussed how countries affected by food crises can align their positions ahead of the upcoming CFS deliberations on protracted crises, to help ensure a strong collective voice in shaping global food security policies.

-The discussion will highlight country experiences, innovative financing solutions, and opportunities for strategic debt relief as a pathway to long-term resilience.
+The discussion highlighted country experiences, innovative financing solutions, and opportunities for strategic debt relief as a pathway to long-term resilience.
 It offers an opportunity for crisis-affected countries to redefine the narrative—moving beyond emergency responses to sustainable, debt-conscious solutions that strengthen food security for the future.

 SPEAKERS